hunterbeezley/travlr/README.md

-# Travlr 🗺️
+# Travlr

-A modern travel mapping application for organizing and sharing your adventures.
+A travel mapping application for organizing and sharing your adventures.

 > **⚠️ Work in Progress**
 > This project is currently under active development.
 Features and functionality are subject to change.